X (Twitter)

 Manhattan’s grid layout may seem simple, but it reveals how difficult it is to get anywhere on a zip code map.

-If you surf the Manhattan zip code map, you’ll see that it varies in distance to offices, public transit, and highways.
+If you look at the Manhattan zip code map, you’ll see that the distances to offices, public transit, and highways vary.
 This can affect your daily routine.

 Reason 3.
 Cultural Affinities